Online Shaming, Public Shaming

 Sue Scheff discusses the following key points:

-The keyboard is a very powerful legal weapon that has the ability to help, heal, hurt or harm.
-It’s up to the user.
 Many people like to blame technology – but it’s humans that control the keypad.

 - Is it necessary.
 It’s time to stop using social media as a venting machine.
 It’s not only what you share, but how you share it.
 Think twice-post once.